 Volunteering in France:

 Thankfully for those who are fully vaccinated, travelling to France has become much easier.
-Due to ongoing risks and the vulnerable communities we support, we do ask that volunteers provide a negative COVID-19 PCR test taken within 72 hours in order to commence their volunteering in Calais.
+Due to ongoing risks and the vulnerable communities we support, we do ask that volunteers provide a negative test result taken within 72 hours in order to commence their volunteering in Calais.
 Please see below for further details on additional requirements for travel depending on your departure location.
 Please email [email protected] if you have any questions or would like to volunteer in France.

 Travel to/from France:

 From the UK: